the-collab-lab/career-lab-challenge-next/README.md

 ## Local development setup

 To get started, you'll need to initialize a new repo using this repo as a template.
-You can do that **with the Github GUI** or with the **GitHub CLI**.
-After that, proceed to the **Acceptance criteria** section.
+You can do that [with the Github GUI](#initialize-your-repo-from-this-template-with-the-github-gui) or [with the GitHub CLI](#initialize-your-repo-from-this-template-with-the-github-cli).
+After that, proceed to the [acceptance criteria](#acceptance-criteria) section.

 ### Initialize your repo from this template with the GitHub GUI